 Q: Is it possible to lose the opportunity to obtain a patent?

 A: Yes.
 Unfortunately, it happens often.
 Most commonly, someone waits too long before filing a patent application.The United States changed from a "first to invent" patent system to a "first inventor to file" patent system effective March 16, 2013.
-Now the general rule is that a patent application must be filed prior to either a public disclosure or offer for sale of the invention.
-However, the new law does allow an inventor who has made a public disclosure to file a U.S. patent application for one year after the public disclosure.
-Although these time limits may seem harsh, the rules in foreign countries are even more restrictive.
+The general rule is that a patent application must be filed prior to either a public disclosure or offer for sale of the invention.
+However, the new law does allow an inventor who has made a public disclosure of his or her invention to file a U.S. patent application for one year after the public disclosure.
+Although these time limits may seem harsh, the rules in many foreign countries are even more restrictive.
 In most countries, a patent cannot be obtained if an item was disclosed to the public before a patent application was filed.
 This is why it always advisable to make a patent filing before publicly disclosing or offering to sell a product that includes an invention.